romiteld/portfolio/app/demos/interactive-agents/README.md

 # Interactive Agents Demo

-This demo shows a simple simulation of multiple AI agents working together on a user-provided goal.
-It uses React state and timed steps to mimic a CrewAI-style collaboration.
+This demo uses a Vercel Edge Function to generate agent responses for a user-provided goal.
+It simulates a CrewAI-style collaboration by calling the OpenAI API and streaming the results to the UI.

 ## Usage
 1. Navigate to `/demos/interactive-agents` in the portfolio.